Kyōko Saitō: Hinatazaka46 (2016–2024)

 On May 18, 2022, Saitō performed "Boku Nanka" on the YouTube channel The First Take.
-It was the first solo performance of a Hinatazaka46 member, and the third one of the group, on the channel.
+It was the first solo performance by a Hinatazaka46 member, and the third one by the group, on the channel.
 The song was rearranged with piano and strings to showcase her voice, and she commented that she projected her own insecurities into her performance.

-On September 10, 2022, during the first performance of Hinatazaka46's nationwide tour "Happy Smile Tour 2022" at Aichi Sky Expo, Hinatazaka46's eighth single "Tsuki to Hoshi ga Odoru Midnight" was announced for release on October 26, 2022, with Saito as the center (lead performer), and the title song was performed live for the first time.
-It would be the first time in 5 years for Saitō to hold the center position since "Soredemo Aruiteru", first released in 2017, and the first time as the center for a title track.
+On September 10, 2022, during the first performance of Hinatazaka46's nationwide tour "Happy Smile Tour 2022" at Aichi Sky Expo, Hinatazaka46's eighth single "Tsuki to Hoshi ga Odoru Midnight" was announced for release on October 26, 2022, with Saitō as the center (lead performer), and the title song was performed live for the first time.
+It would be the first time in 5 years for Saitō to hold the center position since "Soredemo Aruiteru", first released in 2017, and the first time as the center for a title song.

+Aside from Hinatazaka46, Saitō and the comedienne Hiccorohee, her co-host on the talk show Kyoccorohee, released their debut single under the name Kyoccorohee, "After You!", digitally on January 1, 2024, and as physical media on February 14.
+The main song, written by Hinatazaka46 lyricist Yasushi Akimoto, was first revealed live on Music Station Superlive 2023 on December 22, 2023.
+Saitō also wrote the lyrics for her solo B-side song on the single.
+The music video is published on Hinatazaka46's YouTube channel and is the first song on the channel to be performed by a non-member.

+On January 11, 2024, Saitō announced that she would leave Hinatazaka46 on April 5.
+Her "graduation" concert was held on the same day at the Yokohama Stadium, which was also the day before Hinatazaka46's 2-day 5th Hinatansai anniversary concert at the same venue.
+Her final participation on a Hinatazaka46 music release was for the 11th single, "Kimi wa Honeydew", serving as the center for the B-side "Boku ni Tsuzuke" (僕に続け).

 Modeling

-Saitō is a regular model for the fashion magazine ar, published monthly.
+From 2019 to 2024, Saitō was a regular model for the fashion magazine ar.